Dragon1 Standard: Architecture

 Concept Sketches and Principle Details Diagram

-Important to note that architects are normally the ones who are responsible for creating a program of requirements and for calculating and budgeting how much the usage of certain concepts costs, how much time it takes, and how much resources are required.
+It is important to note that architects are normally the ones who are responsible for creating a program of requirements and for calculating and budgeting how much the usage of certain concepts costs, how much time it takes, and how much resources are required.

-In the table below you see some example of concepts and their first principle.
+In the table below, you see some example of concepts and their first principle.

 ConceptPrincipleKey Elements